 Tatiana Lola Arriola (Co-founder of International Music School, Munich and International Music Camp, Munich) is a passionate, experienced guitar teacher and musician from Buenos Aires, Argentina.
 Lola acquired the Diploma Degree in classic Guitar and Theory at the “Music Conservatory Orellana”, Argentina.
 From 2007 to 2011, she took several private lessons for electric Guitar with recognized Argentinian musicians/teachers in the genres of Jazz (harmony and improvisation), Blues, Rock and more.
 In 2015 in Munich, she completed a course in Music Composition.
-From 2016 to 2018 she completed the “Compact Jazz Studium” at “Freies Musik Zentrum”, Munich, and since 2017 she is preparing for the Jazz Diploma with the London College of Music.
+From 2016 to 2018 she completed the “Compact Jazz Studium” at “Freies Musik Zentrum”, Munich, and in Summer 2019 she completed her Jazz Diploma with the London College of Music.

 Lola’s teaching method is “Simultaneous learning”.
 The basis of this method is learning different musical aspects (including notation, sight-reading, rhythm, aural skills, improvisation, theory, composition, songs/pieces) simultaneously and most importantly having fun in the process.
 Lola is a very passionate teacher and loves working with students of all ages.